jonathanmeier5/eks-anywhere/docs/content/en/docs/reference/vsphere/vsphere-preparation.md

   Set up a vSphere cluster to prepare it for EKS Anywhere
 ---

+Certain resources must be in place with appropriate user permissions to create an EKS Anywhere cluster using the vSphere provider.

+## Configuring Folder Resources

-## Create a VM and template folder (Optional):
+### Create a VM folder:
-For each user that needs to create workload clusters, have the vSphere administrator create a VM and template folder.
+For each user that needs to create workload clusters, have the vSphere administrator create a VM folder.
 That folder will host:

 * The VMs of the Control plane and Data plane nodes of each cluster.
 * A nested folder for the management cluster and another one for each workload cluster.
 * Each cluster VM in its own nested folder under this folder.

-User permissions should be set up to:

-* Only allow the user to see and create EKS Anywhere resources in that folder and its nested folders.
-* Prevent the user from having visibility and control over the whole vSphere cluster domain and its sub-child objects (datacenter, resource pools and other folders).

-In your EKS Anywhere configuration file you will reference to a path under this folder associated with the cluster you create.

-### Add a vSphere folder
 Follow these steps to create the user's vSphere folder:

 1. From vCenter, select the Menus/VM and Template tab.